Changing rules for non-centrally cleared derivatives

 Which instruments are concerned?

 The scope of non-cleared derivative instruments that are subject to the collection of initial margin is generally consistent across the main jurisdictions in Europe, Asia Pacific and the US.
 Physically settled forex forwards and swaps are excluded across all jurisdictions.
-However, some jurisdictions may have specific exemptions, either on a permanent basis (e.g. equity options and forwards are out of scope in the US) or on a temporary basis (e.g. equity options are exempted in the EU only until 4th Jan 2020).
+However, some jurisdictions may have specific exemptions, either on a permanent basis (e.g. equity options and forwards are out of scope in the US) or on a temporary basis (e.g. equity options were exempted in the EU only until 4th Jan 2020).

 Moving to the implementation phase